As-Nas

-As-Nas (آس ناس) is a card game or type of playing cards that were used in Persia.
+As-Nas (آس ناس) is a card game or type of playing cards that were used in Iran.

 Description

 The design of the packs is simple, consisting of only five individual card designs, each with a distinctive background colour.
 The designs are repeated either four or five times, to make a total of 20 or 25 cards.

 As Nas cards are rectangular in format, and relatively small, for example 4 × 6 cm.
 Like Ganjifa cards, they are generally hand-painted, although some later examples use a collage technique to add a ready-made printed image onto the painted background.

 The designs are 'single-headed' (not doubled, like modern standard playing cards), and have no indexes or titles.
 However the background colours enable players to immediately recognise what cards they have in hand.
 Generally the cards have a decorative border, often with an oval shape set in a rectangular frame.

 There is considerable variety in the imagery used.
 Generally the 5 designs have an ace featuring an animal design, and four court cards.
 This configuration may explain the name As-Nas.
 As is the term for the 'ace' card.
 Nas, in both Arabic and Persian, means 'people' or 'mankind'.
 Hence As-Nas would refer to pack with aces and a series of people.
 The different figures show people from various social classes.
 Typically the designs of the cards are as follows, from highest to lowest: